 Screening tests for colorectal cancer may take several forms.
-Talk with your healthcare professional about which tests are right for you and at what point you should stop screening for colon cancer.
-For older adults with average risk, the most common types of screening are:
+Talk with your healthcare provider about which tests are right for you and when you should stop screening for colon cancer.
+For older adults with average risk, the most common types of screening are one of the following:

 - colonoscopy every 10 years